mkiser/WTFJHT/_topics/trump-russia-investigation.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/06/13/Day-145/">June 13, 2017</a></small></div>
-<p><strong>Jeff Sessions declined to answer questions about his conversations with Trump</strong>, including whether he spoke to Trump about Comey’s handling of the Russia investigation.
+<p><strong>Jeff Sessions declined to answer questions about his conversations with Trump</strong>, including whether he spoke to Trump about Comey’s handling of the <a href="/trump-russia-investigation/">Russia investigation</a>.
 Sessions cited Trump's executive privilege to not answer questions about his confidential talks with the president despite Trump not having invoked executive privilege.
 Sessions called any suggestion that he colluded with Russians during the campaign an "an appalling and detestable lie." (<a href="https://www.washingtonpost.com/world/national-security/jeff-sessions-set-to-testify-this-afternoon-before-senate-intelligence-committee/2017/06/13/ac5321bc-4fc6-11e7-91eb-9611861a988f_story.html">Washington Post</a> / <a href="https://www.nytimes.com/2017/06/13/us/politics/jeff-sessions-testimony.html">New York Times</a> / <a href="http://www.nbcnews.com/news/us-news/sessions-appalling-detestable-lie-accuse-him-colluding-russians-n771606">NBC News</a>)</p>

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/06/12/Day-144/">June 12, 2017</a></small></div>
-<p><strong>Jeff Sessions will testify in an open hearing before the Senate Intelligence Committee on Tuesday</strong> about his role in the Russia investigation.
+<p><strong>Jeff Sessions will testify in an open hearing before the Senate Intelligence Committee on Tuesday</strong> about his role in the <a href="/trump-russia-investigation/">Russia investigation</a>.
 Last week, James Comey testified that Sessions may have had a third, undisclosed meeting with Russia's ambassador to the US.
 Before Sessions recused himself from the investigation, Comey believed certain details made Sessions involvement in the investigation "problematic."
 The Committee hasn't allotted time for Sessions to privately discuss classified matters after his public forum.
 The hearing is scheduled for Tuesday at 2:30PM ET. (<a href="https://www.washingtonpost.com/world/national-security/sessions-will-testify-in-open-hearing-before-senate-intelligence-committee/2017/06/12/bcd46802-4f80-11e7-91eb-9611861a988f_story.html">Washington Post</a> / <a href="http://www.politico.com/story/2017/06/12/sessions-to-testify-in-open-hearing-before-senate-intelligence-committee-239425">Politico</a> / <a href="http://www.cnn.com/2017/06/12/politics/sessions-intelligence-committee/index.html">CNN</a>)</p>